MBFBioscience/nmf-schema/docs/source/NMF.rst

       ⋮
     </mbf>

-*Figure 4 The <mbf> element, attributes, and values as they apear in the segmentation data file.
+*Figure 4 The <mbf> element, attributes, and values as they apear in the data file.
 The appversion for all MBF Bioscience software is reported with the year, version, and minor version (YYYY.V.M).
 The virtical elipses between the attributes of the <mbf> elements  and the </mbf> end tag is used as shorthand to indicate there are additional child elements of the <mbf> element that are not detailed in this figure.*

 The following attributes reside directly within the <mbf> element: